AStoychev/js-advance/JS Applications/readme.md

-To test any of the tasks you need to installspme packages using: npm install
+To test any of the tasks you need to install some packages using: npm install